main-educational/intro_nilearn/README.md

 # [Introduction to Machine Learning for neuroimaging with nilearn and scikit-learn](https://main-educational.github.io/intro_ML/intro.html))

-## Runing the tutorials
+## Running the tutorials
-Please refere to the [jupyter book landing page](https://main-educational.github.io/intro_ML/intro.html).
+Please refer to the [jupyter book landing page](https://main-educational.github.io/intro_ML/intro.html).

 ## Building this book